arcana-network/docs.arcana/docs/quick-start/vanilla-web-apps-quick-start.md

 ## Overview

-To enable Arcana Auth in a vanilla HTML/CSS/JS app, you need to first use the {{config.extra.arcana.dashboard_name}} to register the app and configure usage settings.
-After that you must install and integrate the {{config.extra.arcana.sdk_name}}.
-Once integrated, you can add code in your app and call requisite functions to onboard users and enable them to sign blockchain transactions.
-Lastly, the app must be deployed on the Testnet/Mainnet.
+To implement {{config.extra.arcana.product_name}} in a vanilla HTML/CSS/JS app, start by registering your app and configuring usage settings through {{config.extra.arcana.dashboard_name}}.
+After that, install {{config.extra.arcana.sdk_name}}, integrate it with your app, and initialize the `AuthProvider`.
+You'll need to add code to facilitate user onboarding and enable them to sign blockchain transactions.
+Finally, deploy your app on the Testnet or Mainnet

 <img class="an-screenshots" src="/img/an_auth_usage_overview_light.png#only-light" alt="uth Usage Overview"/>
 <img class="an-screenshots" src="/img/an_auth_usage_overview_dark.png#only-dark" alt="Auth Usage Overview"/>